bsoelch/Concat/doc/concat.md

 Pointer types can be created by appending `ptr`, optionally preceded with an array size <!-- TODO  like to array section -->
  after the name of the target type.

-Pointer types point to a fixed number of elements (the given array size or 1 if no size is given), trying to access elements outside the allowed area will trigger a run-time error.
+Sized pointer types point to a fixed number of elements (the given array size or 1 if no size is given), trying to access elements outside the allowed area will trigger a run-time error.
-If the

-The "raw" pointer type `rawptr` can be used for unknown size pointer (e.g. pointers returned for C-functions) unlike the default pointer operations on raw pointers are unchecked.
+The "raw" pointer type `_ ptr` can be used for unknown size pointer unlike the default pointer operations on raw pointers are unchecked.
 C-style pointer arithmetic can be used on raw pointers.

 By default the pointer target cannot be modified, if the pointer should allow modification this can be signaled by appending `mut`